Angles6230/Certification-Notes/CCNA Study.md

-	FlexConnect- Offers one or more BSS for clients to associate with Allows AP to locally switch traffic between wired and wireless networks if tunnels to WLC go down Sniffer - Dedicated to capturing 802.11 frames and sending to a device running wireshark Monitor - Receiving 802.11 frames to detect rogue devices Se-Connect - Dedicated to RF spectrum analysis Bridge/Mesh Mode - Dedicated bridge between site and can be made a mesh Flex plus bridge - Flex connect and bridge together Lightweight - Allows APs to be managed by Cisco WLC Cloud based AP
+	FlexConnect- Offers one or more BSS for clients to associate with Allows AP to locally switch traffic between wired and wireless networks if tunnels to WLC go down Sniffer - Dedicated to capturing 802.11 frames and sending to a device running wireshark Monitor - Receiving 802.11 frames to detect rogue devices, can de-auth rouge devices Rouge Detector - Does not use radio, listens to traffic on wired network, receives a list of suspected rogue clients, correlates ARP msgs on wired net and info from WLC to detect rogue devices
+	Se-Connect - Dedicated to RF spectrum analysis Bridge/Mesh Mode - Dedicated bridge between site and can be made a mesh Flex plus bridge - Flex connect and bridge together Cloud based AP
 	Autonomous AP centrally managed in the cloud Automatically configure when connected to  network
 	Cisco Meraki
 		Dashbaord can be used to configure APs, monitor the network, generate performance reports Like WLC
+		Meraki tells each ap what to do
 		However Data traffic is not sent to the cloud, only control/management info is sent to cloud Data traffic is sent directly to wired connection WLC Deployment models
-	Unified - WLc is hardware in the central locaiton of the network Support up to 6000 APs
+	Unified - WLC is hardware in the central locaiton of the network Support up to 6000 APs
 		Suitable for large enterprise campus
 	Cloud-Based - WLC is a VM running on a server